ccoenraets/salesforce-lightning-tutorial/setup-environment.md

 ## Step 3: Upload Bootstrap as a Static Resource

-To help you make the application look good, you will use a version of Twitter bootstrap customized to match the [Salesforce1 guideline](http://sfdc-styleguide.herokuapp.com/).
+To help you make the application look good, you will use a version of Twitter Bootstrap customized to match the [Salesforce1 guideline](http://sfdc-styleguide.herokuapp.com/).

 1. Download and unzip the Salesforce Foundation Bootstrap [here](http://developer.salesforcefoundation.org/bootstrap-sf1/)